-The Master of Science in Biomanufacturing is a research-based degree that requires a written thesis in addition to completion of advanced hands-on courses in BTEC's simulated cGMP facility.
+The Master of Science in biomanufacturing is a research-based degree that requires a written thesis in addition to completion of advanced hands-on courses in BTEC's simulated cGMP facility.
 The Master of Biomanufacturing curriculum combines BTEC's advanced biomanufacturing courses with an increased focus on bioscience-focused MBA courses; a thesis is not required.

-Both degrees offer students the choice of upstream (fermentation) or downstream (purification) concentrations to accompany courses in global regulatory affairs, protein characterization techniques, case studies in cGMP manufacturing of influenza vaccine, case studies in monoclonal antibody production, biocatalysis, biomanufacturing research, and an industry internship.
+Both degrees offer students the choice of upstream (fermentation) or downstream (purification) concentrations to accompany courses in global regulatory affairs, protein characterization techniques, case studies in cGMP manufacturing of influenza vaccine, case studies in monoclonal antibody production, advanced biomanufacturing and biocatalysis, and an industry internship.
 Both degrees also include professional skills training in effective oral, electronic, and written communications for both technical and business careers.
 All MBA courses are taught by faculty from the Jenkins Graduate School of Management, a part of NC State's Poole College of Management.

-Degree Requirements and Schedules
+Degree requirements and schedules

 Academic requirements are listed separately for each degree below.
 In addition, a link to sample schedules is provided.